runtimeverification/llvm-backend/matching/README.md

 `Compile` is a function that takes a Matrix and returns a Decision Tree.

-Described below is pseudocode for the function:
+Described below is pseudocode for the function.
+This essentially corresponds exactly to the `CC` function in Maranget's paper, except that rows are grouped into groups with equal priority rather than totally ordered, and we explicitly handle variables and side conditions. the `decomposeBestCol` function essentially corresponds exactly to Maranget's algorithm in the case where the sort of the chosen column is a regular sort.

 ```
 def compile(Matrix m): DT